Richasy/FantasyCopilot-Wiki/Plugin-Configuration.md

 In this article, we will introduce the main parts of the configuration file in three modules.

+> If you want to see actual examples, you can check the `src/PluginSkills` in the project.

 ## Package Properties

 We need some properties to define the plugin you create, which determines how your package will be presented to users.
 Here is the property table: